UF-Microcomputer-Museum/Hardware/README.md

 * ROMs need to be manually loaded into memory through the ``.mif`` files.
 * Requires the proprietary software **Quartus Prime Lite Edition**.
 * Does not have working audio as an Audio Processing Unit (APU) has not been implemented.
+* Requires proprietary code not included in the repository.

 ## Installation